Twined in Bronze: Achilles Among the Shades

 “They did not forget me, Achilles…

-my name is bound to yours in bronze and grief.
+my name is bound to yours

 They sang my fall beneath the walls of Troy,

-They knew… they knew I was beloved.”
+they knew… they knew I was beloved.”

 “O Patroclus,” I cried across the gulf of silence,